 To use the findings from our experimental and modeling investigations in real world applications, we perform simulations using full scale 3-dimensional brain models, as illustrated in Figure 2.
 These models are created from subject-specific MRI images using the FreeSurfer software suite and an inhouse python code.
 The resulting models capture the main sulci and gyri of the brain and can be segmented into various regions with distinct mechanical properties.

 An important focus of our work is to investigate how different regions with different material properties affect the response of the model under various loading types.
-We have performed simulations of various surgical procedures (such as brain retraction) and biological processes (such as cerebral atrophy and tumor growth).
+We have performed simulations of various surgical procedures (such as brain retraction) and biological processes (such as cerebral atrophy and tumour growth).

 By combining our experimental understanding at the tissue level and applying it to a full scale brain model, we hope to contribute to improving the development of protective gear, and to assist the planning of brain surgeries as well as diagnosis and treatment of neurological disorders.